-In accordance with the Articles of Association of the Company, shareholders may appoint not more than two proxies to attend and vote on their behalf.
+In accordance with the Constitution of the Company, shareholders may appoint not more than two proxies to attend and vote on their behalf.
 A proxy need not be a member of the Company.
+Relevant intermediaries such as the Central Provident Fund and custodian banks are entitled to appoint more than two proxies to attend and vote at the meeting.
+Shareholders who hold shares through these relevant intermediaries will be allowed to attend and vote at the forthcoming AGM subject to being appointed a proxy by their respective relevant intermediaries.